Humana (HUM) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the health insurer had lost 9.11% in the past month.
-In that same time, the Medical sector lost 1.89%, while the S&P 500 lost 0.94%.
+Prior to today's trading, shares of the health insurer had lost 2.78% over the past month.
+This has lagged the Medical sector's loss of 0.96% and the S&P 500's loss of 0.01% in that time.

-Humana will be looking to display strength as it nears its next earnings release, which is expected to be February 1, 2023.
+Wall Street will be looking for positivity from Humana as it approaches its next earnings report date.
+This is expected to be February 1, 2023.
 The company is expected to report EPS of $1.47, up 18.55% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $22.47 billion, up 6.71% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $22.47 billion, up 6.71% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Humana.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Humana is holding a Zacks Rank of #4 (Sell) right now.
+Within the past 30 days, our consensus EPS projection has moved 0.11% lower.
+Humana is currently sporting a Zacks Rank of #4 (Sell).

-Investors should also note Humana's current valuation metrics, including its Forward P/E ratio of 17.22.
-This represents a premium compared to its industry's average Forward P/E of 16.13.
+In terms of valuation, Humana is currently trading at a Forward P/E ratio of 17.69.
+This valuation marks a premium compared to its industry's average Forward P/E of 16.44.

-It is also worth noting that HUM currently has a PEG ratio of 1.22.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Medical - HMOs stocks are, on average, holding a PEG ratio of 0.92 based on yesterday's closing prices.
+Meanwhile, HUM's PEG ratio is currently 1.25.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Medical - HMOs stocks are, on average, holding a PEG ratio of 0.93 based on yesterday's closing prices.

 To follow HUM in the coming trading sessions, be sure to utilize Zacks.com.